 The largest annual gathering of alumni, Homecoming and Family Weekend is also a celebration for faculty, staff and current students and their families.
 Typically held the first or second weekend in October, Homecoming includes a variety of events and traditions such as the Homecoming Parade, tailgate activities, children’s activities, alumni socials and class reunions, alumni and conference athletic games, theater performances and arts events, Homecoming Dance, Oktoberfest Dinner, worship services and Sunday brunch.
 The Homecoming Parade typically takes place on Friday afternoon and is focused on a theme chosen by the students who garner prizes for costumes and routines.
 The entire Virginia Wesleyan family is invited to “come home” for this very special weekend-long occasion.

 I Love VWU

-On February 14, 2017, the Office of Alumni Relations launched “I Love VWC,” a new tradition of celebration and giving back for Virginia Wesleyan alumni.
-With this new tradition comes a new opportunity for alumni to make a gift to the College, participate in alumni events, and submit photos to stay connected.
+On February 14, 2017, the Office of Alumni Relations launched “I Love VWU,” a new tradition of celebration and giving back for Virginia Wesleyan alumni.
+With this new tradition comes a new opportunity for alumni to make a gift to the University, participate in alumni events, and submit photos to stay connected.
 Gifts from alumni to areas they wish to support, or to The Excellence Fund, provide students with hands-on, experiential learning opportunities.
 Participation in events such as Spring Alumni Weekend, Homecoming and Family Weekend, Open Houses and more give alumni a chance to connect with fellow graduates, faculty and staff, and current students in lasting ways.
 Finally, the new campaign encourages alumni to share photos of their time at Virginia Wesleyan or of their current Marlin pride.

 Late Night Breakfast